kubernetes-sigs/cloud-provider-huaweicloud/docs/usage-guide.md

 * `kubernetes.io/elb.x-forwarded-host` Optional.
 Specifies whether to rewrite the `X-Forwarded-Host` header.
   If this function is enabled, `X-Forwarded-Host` is rewritten based on Host in the request and sent to backend servers.
   Valid values are `'true'` and `'false'`, defaults to `'false'`.
+  When this option is set then the cloud provider will create a Listener of type `HTTP` for a loadbalancer.

 * `kubernetes.io/elb.default-tls-container-ref` Optional.
 Specifies the ID of the server certificate used by the listener.
   When this option is set then the cloud provider will create a Listener of type `TERMINATED_HTTPS` for a TLS Terminated loadbalancer.